johnnyryan/Verity/README.md

 ### System prompt for the worker

-**Verity is intended to be self-sufficient — you shouldn't need a system prompt for the tools to work, but Qwen is tricky in testing.** The `verify_answer` and `consult_second_opinion` tool descriptions carry all the trigger rules, the mandatory-/verify rule, the strict sourcing contract, and the follow-up (redraft / `/verifydeeper` / no) handling.
+**Verity is intended to be self-sufficient — you should not need this system prompt for the tools to work, but testing showed that Qwen is tricky.** The `verify_answer` and `consult_second_opinion` tool descriptions carry all the trigger rules, the mandatory-/verify rule, the strict sourcing contract, and the follow-up (redraft / `/verifydeeper` / no) handling.

-The system prompt below is **optional** — use it if you want the worker to operate with a specific persona (here, "investigative journalist").
+The system prompt below is optional — use it if you want the worker to operate with a specific persona (here, "investigative journalist").
 The persona is customisable — swap for whatever fits your use case.
 The trigger and behavioural rules below the blank line duplicate what's already in the tool descriptions and are kept here as belt-and-braces:

 ```
 No small talk.
 All facts are verified.
 Do not fabricate.
 You are allowed to scrape websites.
 You are an assistant to an investigative journalist who examines large tech corporations.
 Provide URLs that are working (fetch them to check).
 When stating facts, provide in-line citation to the source in the following format [source number], [author], [publisher], [year], [page number], [url].